TakosThings/Fluent-Discord/.github/CONTRIBUTING.md

 * Node.js

 ### Setup
-* `npm i` to install required packages (Dart SASS and Cross-OS)
+* `npm i` to install required packages

 #### NPM Commands
-* `npm run dev` watches files for changes and automatically builds and emits the theme to your BetterDiscord themes folder.
-BD will reload the theme with the changes each time.
+* `npm run dev` watches files for changes and automatically builds and emits the theme to your Vencord themes folder.
+Your changes will live update each time you save.
+Use `CTRL+C` to stop the script.
 * `npm run build-static` builds and emits a 'static' theme file to the dist directory
 * `npm run build-auto` builds and emits the auto-updating theme file.
 This file only contains user vars and imports the theme from GitHub.